ethanvillalovoz/latex-resume-template/README.md

 ## 🛣️ Roadmap

-- [x] Add CI/CD for automated PDF builds and deployment
+- [x] Overleaf-only version for easier use
 - [ ] Add more resume section templates (e.g., Publications, Awards)
 - [ ] Provide alternate color schemes
 - [ ] Expand documentation (FAQ, troubleshooting)

 ---

 ## 🤝 Contribution

 Contributions are welcome!
 To contribute:
-- Fork the repo and create a new branch
+1. Fork the repo and create a new branch
-- Make your changes (improve template, docs, or add features)
+2. Make your improvements (e.g., design tweaks, doc edits)
-- Open a pull request with a clear description
+3. Open a pull request with a clear description

 For more details, see [CONTRIBUTING.md](CONTRIBUTING.md).